 Questions about the value of the DRDP have also been raised by a study of California's QRIS.
-An independent evaluation of California's Race to the Top-Early Learning Challenge found a negative association between the QRIS element based on the DRDP and child outcomes that were assessed with standardized direct assessments.
-To receive four points on the child observation element of QRIS, the DRDP must be used twice a year; to receive five points, the DRDP ratings must also be uploaded into DRDPtech.
-Children in programs scoring 4 on this element performed significantly better in independent assessments than children in programs that scored 5, suggesting that DRDPtech may not be helping teachers to better use the assessment data in individualizing instruction.
+An independent evaluation of California's Race to the Top-Early Learning Challenge found a negative association between the QRIS element based on the DRDP and child outcomes that were assessed with standardized direct assessments.124 To receive four points on the child observation element of QRIS, the DRDP must be used twice a year; to receive five points, the DRDP ratings must also be uploaded into DRDPtech.
+Children in programs scoring 4 on this element performed significantly better in independent assessments than children in programs that scored 5.

-In summary, the evidence suggests that the DRDP can serve as a holistic assessment of children's developmental progress, but it does not differentiate progress in different domains.
+In summary, the evidence suggests that the DRDP can serve as a holistic assessment of children's developmental progress, but there is no evidence that it differentiates progress in different domains.
 The problem may lie more in the measure's use, discussed below, than in the measure itself, which clearly delineates the dimensions represented in each of the subscales.
 Until there is evidence that programs use it effectively to assess children's skills in each of the domains, its use as a tool for improving instruction is limited.

 Is the DRDP used as a formative assessment to inform instruction?
 Although the stated purpose of the DRDP is to inform instruction and program development, there is little evidence that it is used this way, or that it actually leads to more appropriate or better instruction.
 A substantial investment has been made to develop these instruments, and a significant amount of time is required for teachers to complete the ratings.
 In many programs, teachers rate as many as 18 children two to three times a year, and in the Milpitas study, teachers reported spending an average of 31 minutes to complete the assessment for each child.125 Our informal conversations with teachers suggest that many do not believe that they are sufficiently trained to use the DRDP, or that they are given the time they need to observe children and make valid judgments.
 Training appears variable.
-The study of the two Milpitas schools found that although teachers had an average of over eight years of experience using the DRDP, only a few had received formal training.
-But in a dissertation study of 20 preschool teachers (10 Head Start and 10 state preschools) in Riverside, all of the teachers reported having some training, and most found the WestEd resources helpful.
-They complained, however, that there was insufficient time without direct responsibility for children to use the DRDP effectively enough to inform practice.
+The study of the two Milpitas schools found that although teachers had an average of over eight years of experience using the DRDP, only a few had received formal training.126 But in a dissertation study of 20 preschool teachers (10 Head Start and 10 state preschools) in Riverside, all of the teachers reported having some training, and most found the WestEd resources helpful.
+They complained, however, that there was insufficient time without direct responsibility for children to use the DRDP effectively enough to inform practice.127

 We found only one systematic effort to examine how DRDP scores were used to inform practice.
 In the Riverside study mentioned above, teachers in two preschool programs were interviewed about their use of the assessment tool.
-In these two schools, supervisors held monthly meetings or had one-on-one conversations with teachers to help them interpret the DRDP ratings.
-Most of the teachers used the results to plan whole-group activities or to create leveled groups for instruction.
+In these two schools, supervisors held monthly meetings or had one-on-one conversations with teachers to help them interpret the DRDP ratings.128 Most of the teachers used the results to plan whole-group activities or to create leveled groups for instruction.
 The results were rarely used for individualization.
+Administrators have mentioned informally that they appreciate the opportunity to focus their teachers' attention on individual children.

-Interviews with EC experts in California revealed strongly negative views of the DRDP.
+Others informal interviews, however, have revealed strongly negative views of the DRDP.
 A comment from Scott Moore, Executive Director of Kidango, which has a staff of about 400 educators, was illustrative: